cybergarage/foreman-doc/action_model.md

 ## Supported Programming Languages

+Foreman support the following programing languages to write action codes.

+- Python
+- LUA
+- System (Shell Command)

 ### Action Specificcation

+The interface of the action function is specified as the following.

 | Item | Type | Description |
 | --- | --- | --- |